2025 Florida State Seminoles women's soccer team

+The Seminoles finished the regular season 10–2–3 and 6–2–2 in ACC play to finish in a three-way tie for fourth place.
+As the fourth seed in the ACC Tournament, they hosted fifth seed and seventh ranked Virginia in the First Round, in a rematch of a game that occurred just ten days earlier.
+The Seminoles were eliminated via penalty shoot-out.
+They received an at-large bid to the NCAA Tournament and were the third seed in the Notre Dame.
+They defeated in the First Round for the second straight year, in the Second Round, and second seed and tenth-ranked in the Round of 16 to advance to the Quarterfinals.
+They defeated 4–1 to advance to the College Cup.
+In the Semifinal they defeated second seed and fifth ranked 1–0 to advance to the Final.
+There they faced fellow ACC foe Stanford in a rematch of an October 16 game.
+The Seminoles avenged their regular season loss and won the game 1–0.
+The title was the Seminoles' fifth overall and third in the last six years.
+They finished the season with a 16–2–4 record.

 Previous season

 The Seminoles finished the regular season 12–2–2 and 7–2–1 in ACC play to finish in a tie for second place.
 As the third seed in the ACC Tournament, they hosted sixth seed and thirteenth ranked Notre Dame in the First Round.
 The Seminoles won and advanced to the Semifinals where they advanced via penalty shoot-out against Wake Forest.
 The Final was a rematch of a regular season foe North Carolina, which the Seminoles won 3–2.
 This was the Seminoles seventh consecutive ACC tournament title.
 As tournament champions, they received an automatic bid to the NCAA Tournament and were the first seed in the Florida State Bracket.
 They defeated in the First Round, before being upset by in the Second Round via penalty shoot-out.
 Florida State ended the season with a 15–2–4 overall record.